mlarouche/sukiNES/README.md

 sukiNES
 =
-A C++11 Nintendo Entertainment System emulator using SDL.
+A C++11 Nintendo Entertainment System emulator using Qt5 for the GUI.
 Done purely for myself.

 Licensed under BSD.